Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Related Work

-Most of the Artwork retrieval methods leverage content similarity to retrieve the artwork from a collection.
+Style discovery and categorization has been an active area of study with innovative approaches proposed for style-based classification, retrieval, etc. Several methods have explored artworks-classification based on handcrafted features such as color \cite{yelizaveta2005analysis} and brushstroke \cite{li2011rhythmic}.
+Works such as \cite{lombardi2005classification} consider various types of handcrafted features such as line, texture, color and light to achieve style classification of artworks.
+Recently, neural network-based architectures such as Convolution Neural Networks (CNNs) have been used to extract features from the artworks which are further used in artwork classification tasks \cite{cetinic2018fine}.
+Works such as \cite{deng2020exploring} try to learn the artist specific representations of the artworks to achieve artist-based classification of the artworks.
+Majority of the artwork classification models employ supervised learning and are limited to predicting the artist \cite{jangtjik2016artist,hua2020artist} or the popular art movement in the history \cite{el2021gcnboost}.
+These methods are not directly useful for identifying new or unknown artistic styles.
+Most of the artwork retrieval methods leverage content similarity to retrieve the artwork from a collection.
 For instance, in \cite{carneiro2012artistic}, monochromatic painting images are retrieved using a query consisting of a combination of classes or keywords, whereas \cite{castellano2021visual} fine-tunes a pre-trained CNN to retrieve paintings with similar artistic motifs given a textual user query.
 In contrast to retrieving artwork from textual queries, retrieving paintings from the given image(s) is also explored \cite{crowley2015face,shrivastava2011data, bam,img-style-emb}.
-However, none of these approaches directly approach the problem of style-based clustering of artworks as discussed in this paper.
+However, none of these approaches present an in-depth study on style-based clustering of artworks as discussed in this paper.